National Senior Citizens Day

 It’s National Senior Citizens Day!
 Today we celebrate the people who are part of the fastest-growing demographic in the world.
 According to the traditional definition, a senior citizen is anyone older than 60 years of age, but this seems relatively young in today’s society!
 When it comes to new technologies, adults above the age of 55 represent 65% of all “early adopters.”
 This demographic is also the most politically engaged segment of the population.
 Almost 80% of all senior citizens vote in a presidential election, while the overall voter turnout is usually around just 50%.

 President Ronald Reagan proclaimed the first National Senior Citizens Day in 1988.
 In his explanation he wrote that, “Older citizens are reinforcing their historical roles as leaders and as links with our patrimony and sense of purpose as individuals and as a Nation.”
-Now there’s something worth celebrating!

 - August is National Goat Cheese Month | National Peach Month | National Water Quality Month